Julie Speetjens

 What values are most important to you in your work and personal life?

 Service has always been a core part of what I do.
-I was the program director for LifeSpark Cancer Resources, a wonderful nonprofit that offers free Reiki healing to anyone with a cancer diagnosis and their primary caregiver.
-It's all volunteers - Reiki Masters that volunteer their time.
-I was actually able to work in the hospital in Colorado, in the outpatient infusion center, so as people were there for 6, 7, 8 hours hooked up to their chemotherapy, I was able to make the rounds and offer Reiki healing to people as they were receiving their chemotherapy.
-The organization has been around for 30 years, and during COVID, all of the sessions had to be done remotely.
-One of the really fascinating things about Reiki is that it works from a distance, and it boggles the human mind a little bit.
-But suddenly, when you receive a diagnosis like that, people open up to things they might not have tried otherwise.
-Now we have providers and recipients all over the world through LifeSpark.
-Every client who comes to me and trusts me to offer them healing or to connect them with their loved ones feels like an award and an honor.
+I was the Program Director for LifeSpark Cancer Resources, a wonderful non-profit that offers free Reiki healing to anyone with a cancer diagnosis and to their primary caregiver.
+It's all volunteers - hundreds of Reiki Masters who volunteer their time.
+Through that organization, I was actually able to volunteer in the hospital in Colorado, in the outpatient infusion center.
+So, as people were sitting there, frequently alone, for 6, 7, 8 hours hooked up to their chemotherapy, I was able to offer Reiki healing to them.
+And there is a ton of empirical data validating the efficacy of Reiki in clinical settings, reducing nausea and stimulating the parasympathetic nervous system.
+LifeSpark has been around for 30 years, and during COVID, all of the sessions had to be done remotely.
+One of the really fascinating things about Reiki is that it works from a distance, it boggles the human mind a little bit, but we truly are all connected.
+When people receive a diagnosis like cancer, they open up to things they might not have tried otherwise.
+Now, Lifespark has Reiki providers and recipients all over the world.
+Educating people about the power of Reiki, how it can support them through tough chapters and become a spiritual springboard, like it did for me, is one of my greatest joys.